squera/AP-class/src/full_files/c07_project.md

 By calling out WG meetings, faults in the specifications are corrected with suggestions from each group.
-Also, as you will see, there are some shared functionalities (goods, i.e., currencies) whose implementation also needs to be provided for all groups' markets to use.
+Also, as you will see, there are some shared functionalities (goods) whose implementation also needs to be provided for all groups' markets to use.
 The WG must also rule how these functionalities are coded.

 The WG is advised to meet regularly and meet frequently, at